-- Alarm database and spool labelling
+- Alarm database and spool labeling

 - Exportable production parameter and in-line measurement database

 The consumption of purging gas is lower than the consumption of gas in conventional annealers.
 Process gas is fed to the plasma chamber at low-pressure making total gas consumption small when compared to the traditional annealer using inert atmosphere.
-Operation under the vacuum also minimises the possibility of uncontrolled leakage and associated gas wastage.
+Operation under the vacuum also minimizes the possibility of uncontrolled leakage and associated gas wastage.